osm2pgsql-dev/osm2pgsql-website/_manual-v2/08-middle.md

 | PREFIX_users | OSM users     |
 {:.desc}

-Note that if a flat node file is used (see below) the `PREFIX_nodes` table might be missing or empty, because nodes are stored in the flat node file instead.
-The users table is only used in the new database format and when the `-x, --extra-attributes` command line option is used (see below).
+If a flat node file is used (see below) the `PREFIX_nodes` table might be missing or empty, because nodes are stored in the flat node file instead.
+The users table is only used when the `-x, --extra-attributes` command line option is set (see below).

-Historically the names and structure of these tables, colloquially referred to as "slim tables", are an internal implementation detail of osm2pgsql that users should not rely on.
-We are currently in the process of moving from the `legacy` table format to the `new` format which is designed to be easier to use also for users.

-*Version < 1.9.0*{: .version} Only the `legacy` format is available.

-*Version == 1.9.0*{: .version} The `legacy` format is the default.
-The `new` format is experimental.
-To set the format use the `--middle-database-format=FORMAT` command line option on import (in "create mode").
-For updates (in "append mode") the database format will be autodetected.

-The details of the legacy format are not documented, you should not rely on that format.
-In the new format the tables have the following structure:
+The tables have the following structure:

 | Column       | Type              | Description |
 | ------------ | ----------------- | ----------- |